deanbot/dotfiles/readme.md

   `ln -s $HOME/.bashrc.d/ls.sh $HOME/.bashrc.d/enabled/ls.sh`

-Note: bash and zsh both funnel into `.profile.d` so that can be used as a catch all for different shells.
+Note: bash and Zsh both funnel into `.profile.d` so that can be used as a catch all for different shells.

-## zsh
+## Zsh

 Modifications for **non-interactive** contexts (i.e. changing PATH) should go in `.zshenv.d`.